-The best slow-feed dog bowl
+Best slow-feed dog bowl

 Material

+Most slow-feed bowls are made from plastic, but you can find a handful made from either stainless steel or ceramic.

-Plastic is the most common material for slow-feed dog bowls because it can be easily molded into any shape.
+- Plastic: Plastic is the most common material for slow-feed dog bowls because it can be molded easily into any shape.
 This allows for more elaborate ridge patterns to help stop dogs from rushing through their meals.
 However, plastic bowls require diligent cleaning because their porous surfaces are excellent breeding grounds for bacteria.
-They’re also unsuitable for dogs who will chew their bowl because they don’t stand up to the wear and tear.
+They’re also unsuitable for dogs who will chew their bowl because they don’t stand up to wear and tear.

-Both stainless steel and glazed ceramic slow-feed bowls are chew proof and aren’t as prone to bacteria build-up.
+- Stainless steel: Stainless steel slow-feed bowls are chewproof and aren’t as prone to bacteria buildup.
 However, they’re trickier to make into complex shapes, so they normally feature just a single central bump.
 This slows dogs down a little, but it isn’t enough to deter the most determined food bolters.

+- Ceramic: Like stainless steel, ceramic bowls are less prone to growing bacteria but have less complex shapes.
+They’re heavier than stainless steel and look great, but they can break if dropped.

 Ridge pattern

-Slow-feed dog bowls can have different internal ridge patterns from simple bumps to spirals to flower shapes.
+Slow-feed dog bowls can have different internal ridge patterns, from simple bumps to spirals to flower shapes.
 Some ridge patterns are more effective than others, but it can be hard to tell just by looking at them.
-It also depends on each dog as what works for one dog may not work as well for another, especially considering differences in dog physiology.
+It also depends on each dog.
+What works for one dog may not work as well for another, especially considering differences in dog physiology.

 Size

-The size and food capacity for a slow-feed bowl will vary depending on the dog.
+A slow-feed bowl’s size and food capacity will vary depending on the dog.
 Large dogs generally need larger bowls since small bowls won’t hold enough food for them.
-Although small dogs technically can use large slow feeder bowls, the ridge spacing will be wider, making it easier for them to get to the food, defeating the purpose of a slow-feed bowl.
+Although small dogs technically can use large slow-feed bowls, the ridge spacing will be wider, making it easier for them to get to the food, defeating the purpose of a slow-feed bowl.

 What to look for in a quality slow-feed dog bowl

-Anti-tip bowls
+Anti-tip

-Dogs who get frustrated with their slow-feed bowl may learn to tip it over to spill their food out in order to eat their food off of the floor.
+Dogs who get frustrated with their slow-feed bowl may learn to tip it over to spill their food out in order to eat their food off the floor.
 If you’ve had this issue with your dog before, look for a bowl that’s naturally heavy or that has a weighted anti-tip base.

-If you feed your dog on a hard floor, choose a bowl with rubber non-slip feet so it won’t slide all over the floor as they try to eat.
+If you feed your dog on a hard floor, choose a bowl with rubber nonslip feet so it won’t slide all over the floor as they try to eat.

 Color